 To verify that appropriate cutting standards are being achieved, Council has implemented a quality auditing process.
-The audit has both a numerical measure as well as comments about specific issues.
+The audit has measures as well as comments about specific issues.
 The following is considered: quality of cuts, appropriateness of pruning, clearance requirements and post site clean-up are reviewed (see Appendix H for the audit template).
-Audits are undertaken by Council arborists during the course of and after completion of set works on both internal teams and contractors.
+Audits are undertaken by Council Arborists during the course of and after completion of set works.

-Where pruning does not meet the requirements teams may be required to return to sites to rectify works or be provided instruction about future improvements this is also provided to the contractor in the form of a reworks audit.
+Where pruning does not meet the requirements, teams may be required to return to sites to rectify works or be provided instruction about future improvements this is also provided to the contractor in the form of a rework's audits.
 The reworks audit is issued once the Proactive Arborist has inspected all trees within the allocated zone for compliance.